Plan the conversation carefully.

 Use the page by the next move

-Reader aimI need a practical way to talk about listening without defensiveness in the communication part of the relationship.
+Reader aimI need a practical way to talk about how to listen in the communication part of the relationship.

 Try nextFor listening without defensiveness, turn the communication concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.